plone/documentation/docs/contributing/core/plip-review.md

 -   Is this code maintainable?
 -   Is the code properly documented?
 -   Does the code adhere to formatting and style standards?
--   Are there any importied deprecated modules?
+-   Are there any imported deprecated modules?

 ### JavaScript